Ethel Merman: Later career

-Gypsy (1959) was based on the memoirs of Gypsy Rose Lee and starred Merman as Rose Hovick, her domineering stage mother.
-The musical opened on May 21, at the Broadway Theatre.
+Gypsy was based on the memoirs of Gypsy Rose Lee and starred Merman as Rose Hovick, her domineering stage mother, with music by Jule Styne, lyrics by Stephen Sondheim, and a book by Arthur Laurents.
+The musical opened on May 21, 1959 at the Broadway Theatre.
+Variety called the finale, "Rose's Turn", one of the most affecting songs of the musical theater.
 In the New York Post, Richard Watts called Merman "a brilliant actress", and Brooks Atkinson of The New York Times wrote that "She gives an indomitable performance, both as actress and singer."
+Theatre historian Stanley Green wrote in The World of Musical Comedy "just as the musical required more of Styne, it also required more of Merman, both met the challenges of the story with gifts never before revealed because they had never before been tested."
 Despite the acclaim, Merman lost the Tony Award to her close friend Mary Martin in The Sound of Music, and jokingly quipped "How are you going to buck a nun?"
 Shortly after she divorced Robert Six, his affair with television actress Audrey Meadows became public, and she found solace in her work.

 Throughout the 702-performance run of Gypsy, Mervyn LeRoy saw it numerous times, repeatedly assuring Merman that he planned to cast her in the film adaptation he was preparing.
 Before the show's closing, it was announced that Rosalind Russell instead had been signed to star.
 Russell's husband, theater producer Frederick Brisson (whom Merman later called "the lizard of Roz"), had sold the screen rights to the Leonard Spigelgass play A Majority of One to Warner Bros. on the condition that his wife would star in both films.
 Because Russell was still a major box-office draw with the success of Auntie Mame a few years earlier, and Merman having never established herself as a popular screen presence, the studio agreed to Brisson's terms.
 Merman was devastated at this turn of events and called the loss of the role "the greatest professional disappointment of my life."

 Following the Broadway closing of Gypsy on March 25, 1961, Merman halfheartedly embarked on the national tour.
 In San Francisco, she severely injured her back, but continued to perform for packed houses.
 During the Los Angeles run, LeRoy visited her backstage and claimed Russell was so ill that "I think you're going to end up getting this part."
 Believing the film version of Gypsy was within her grasp, she provided him with the many house seats he requested for friends and industry colleagues, only to discover she had been duped.
 Merman's role in Gypsy earned her an estimated $130,000 per year, plus an additional 10% of the box-office receipts.
+Gypsy ended up being the last original stage role she accepted.